andrewarabian/clamguard/README.md

-# ClamGuard
+# Clamguard

-ClamGuard is a wrapper around ClamAV's `clamscan` built for beginner to intermediate Linux users.
+Clamguard is a wrapper around ClamAV's `clamscan` built for beginner to intermediate Linux users.
 It handles virus database updates, scan profiles, quarantine, and reporting through a guided interface.
 It is not a replacement for `clamscan` and was never intended to be learning `clamscan` directly is encouraged.
 ClamGuard exists to make ClamAV accessible while that learning happens.

 ClamAV-based malware scanner for Linux.
 Live TUI with progress tracking, virus database updates, quarantine, and structured report export.
 Runs as root.